Alizter/dune/doc/faq.rst

    fn test_of_foo() { ... }

 That is, writing tests for private functions right next to the definition of those functions.
-The :ref:`inline_tests` documentation describes how to do this using the ``ppx_inline_test`` package; however, if you do this in your package, then your package must `unconditionally` depend on the ``ppx_inline_test`` package.
+The :doc:`inline tests </howto/inline-tests>` documentation describes how to do this using the ``ppx_inline_test`` package; however, if you do this in your package, then your package must `unconditionally` depend on the ``ppx_inline_test`` package.
 Opam has a notion of test-only dependencies (its ``with-test`` flag),